Demographics is Destiny……But?

 * The precise rate of funding for 16-18 year olds is difficult to define since there are uplifts for various factors including economically disadvantaged areas and for particular courses or students.
 In my experience, however, most colleges when looking at broad return on investment decisions and estimates of income work on a figure or £4500 per student capita.

-Shattering Enrolment Records: Shrewsbury College & Purlos combine to spark action through conversationThe COVID-19 pandemic brought with it unprecedented communications challenges for colleges across the country.
-At Shrewsbury College, it soon became clear that...
+Shattering Enrolment Records: Shrewsbury College Group & Purlos combine to spark action through conversationThe COVID-19 pandemic brought with it unprecedented communications challenges for colleges across the country.
+At Shrewsbury College, it soon became clear...

 Purlos and The RNN Group join forces to deliver a winning combination of human interaction, WhatsApp engagement and student insights to help the group exceed its student recruitment goals.